actuallyaninja/zmk-config/README.md

 Keeb.io designed boards:

-- Viterbi, a split 5X7 (x2) ortholinear board
+- Viterbi, a split 5X7 (x2) ortholinear keyboard
 - Fourier, a split 40% staggered keyboard
 - A hand-wired board using the plates from the Sinc 75% split staggered keyboard